List of volcanoes in Mexico: Impact on tree growth

 Environmental effects on growth and survival of trees in Mexico from volcanic activity are significant.
 Using evidence from the effects of the 1855 - 1856 eruption of that Tacaná volcano and ash fall from the 1902 eruption of the Santa Maria volcano and the radial growth of trees at Tacaná.
 Because of these incidents, they caused two significant suppression events to happen.
 The first event took place from 1857 to 1868 which caused by the historic eruption of Tacaná, two years prior.
 A year later after the eruption of the Santa Maria volcano, the second suppression event started from 1903 to 1908, during which tree growth was affected by the thickness of ash fall from the eruption and deposited near each tree.
-Another example that the impact of volcano eruption‘s on forest ecosystems can be the 1913 Plinian eruption of Volćan de Fuego, 7.7 km to the south.
-This event was one of the largest explosive eruption‘s in Mexico and produced ash flow deposits up to 40 m thick.
+Another example that the impact of volcano eruptions on forest ecosystems can be the 1913 Plinian eruption of Volćan de Fuego, 7.7 km to the south.
+This event was one of the largest explosive eruptions in Mexico and produced ash flow deposits up to 40 m thick.
 Also, this indicated extremely low growth in 1913 and 1914, radio growth reduction was over 30% in 75% of the sampled trees.